fbpx

 Be an Early Bird

-The phrase, “the early bird catches the worm” could not be more true in Santorini.
+The phrase, “the early bird catches the worm,” could not be truer in Santorini.
 It’s better to wake up early and explore the island in the morning and relax in the afternoon than the other way around.

 It’s worth being an early bird when it comes to finding good spots for sunset.
 Settle into a spot at least 45 minutes beforehand.
 If you have snacks and something to do, the time will fly by anyway.